 1. Laptop only

 The baseline.
-One profile, one machine, TUI for chat, optional gateway for messaging.
+One profile, one machine, TUI or desktop app for chat.

 ┌─────────────────────────────────────┐